lexbailey/giant_led_cube/api.md

     https://giant-led-cube-db.46bit.cloud

 To use it, send an SQL command in the post data.
-Examples below
+Examples below.

+The DBMS is ClickHouse, see here for the docs: https://clickhouse.com/docs/en/intro

+Of particular interest will be the syntax reference for it's flavour of SQL: https://clickhouse.com/docs/en/sql-reference

 ## Schema

 We might change the schema, but we'll probably not remove things.

+The scheme is defined in [this file](datapoints/schema.sql)

-To see the current schema you can inspect it with the following commands:
+To see the current schema on the live version you can inspect it with the following commands:

 Get the list of tables: